 - Drop/adds must be administered through the collaborative contact at NDSU, 110 Ceres Hall.

-- Completion of the Collaborative Course Request Form does not guarantee registration into the requested course(s).
-However, if the request(s) cannot be processed, you will be notified at the e-mail address or phone number you provide.
-Collaborative Course Request forms are available on the Office of Registration and Records Forms page.
+- Completion of the Collaborative Student Contract and Registration Form does not guarantee registration into the requested course(s).
+However, if the request(s) cannot be processed, the student will be notified at the e-mail address or phone number provided on the form.

 HAVE QUESTIONS about Transferring to NDSU?...
 Please contact: